Letter from the Director

 No. You must stay on campus during the entire week.
-The Boys State program takes place entirely on the campus of Radford University.
+Virginia Boys State takes place entirely on the campus of Radford University.
 If you leave campus, you are no longer able to participate in the program.
 We must have your complete attention throughout the week.
-Boys State program boundaries will be fully explained at the beginning of the week.
+The program boundaries will be fully explained at the beginning of the week.
 We ask for your full cooperation.
-If you drive a car, we will ask you for your keys to help alleviate the temptation to leave the campus.
+If you drive a car, we will ask you for your keys when you arrive.

 I’m 18 years old, am I allowed to smoke?